Bayesian Quantum Amplitude Estimation: Experimental design

 This approach is then an adaptive one, requiring online processing: after each measurement, a Bayesian update must be performed considering the outcome, so that the following experimental control can be chosen based on all available information.
 We note that this type of adaptivity has been used to achieve quantum-enhanced precision in metrology, as an alternative to entangled state preparation \cite{higgins2007}.

 Even with this simplification where the cost of one utility evaluation does not scale exponentially, the cost of optimizing it over possible choices does.
 To curb this, we employ problem tailored heuristics to cut down the processing costs while retaining the ability to negotiate cost to benefit trade-offs.
 We do this by optimizing within an exponentially expanding window that grows adaptively to suit each particular execution.
 We choose the utility evaluations so that the cost does not depend on the window's width.
-Details are left for appendix \ref{app:expdesign}.
+Details are presented in subsection \ref{subapp:window}.

-Some cost-to-benefit relations can be negotiated further.
-For instance, one may lower the representation cost on a continuum.
-In particular, the updates for the utility are not as critical as those of the main inference process.
+We additionally employ extra cost-sparing measures, whose effect is demonstrated in section \ref{sec:results}.
+First, the updates for the utility are not as critical as those of the main inference process.
 They may misguide effectiveness, but should not affect formal rigor.
-Additionally, one may perform multiple shot measurements for each optimized control, despite the greedy optimization.
+As such, we do not resample in the utility calculations.
+Second, one may perform multiple shot measurements for each optimized control, despite the greedy optimization.
 This further lowers the optimization costs.
-While this is not necessarily close to the optimum, good performance is observed in practice (section \ref{sec:results}).
+While this is not necessarily close to the optimum, good performance is observed in practice, while decreasing the classical costs and increasing the quantum parallelism.